 Skip this step if you want to keep Astro anonymous data collection enabled (default).

-Next you can easily configure your project form the command line.
+Next, you can easily configure your project from the command line.
 Astro lets you bring your

 own framework, you just have to configure it.
 Astro add does this automatically for you if

 Naturally, you can pick and choose only the integrations you want!
 Get the latest list of available Integrations and links to docs.